WARP (systolic array): History

-The Warp machines were created by Carnegie Mellon University (CMU), in conjunction with industrial partners G.E., Honeywell and Intel, and funded by the U.S. Defense Advanced Research Projects Agency (DARPA).
+The Warp machines were created by Carnegie Mellon University (CMU), in conjunction with industrial partners General Electric (GE), Honeywell and Intel, and funded by the U.S. Defense Advanced Research Projects Agency (DARPA).

 The Warp projects were started in 1984 by H. T. Kung at Carnegie Mellon University.
 The Warp projects yielded research results, publications and advancements in general purpose systolic hardware design, compiler design and systolic software algorithms.

 A two cell prototype of WW-Warp was complete at Carnegie Mellon in June 1985.
-Two essentially identical ten-cell WW-Warp were produced in 1986, one by Honeywell and one by G.E., for use at Carnegie Mellon University.
-The system from G.E. was delivered in February 1986; the system from Honeywell was delivered in June 1986.
-The first of the significantly redesign production model, the PC-Warp, was delivered by G.E. in April 1987.
-About twenty production models of the PC-Warp were produced and sold by G.E. during 1987-1989.
+Two essentially identical ten-cell WW-Warp were produced in 1986, one by Honeywell and one by GE, for use at Carnegie Mellon University.
+The system from GE was delivered in February 1986; the system from Honeywell was delivered in June 1986.
+The first of the significantly redesign production model, the PC-Warp, was delivered by GE in April 1987.
+It was available at a price of around $350,000 per machine.
+About twenty production models of the PC-Warp were produced and sold by GE during 1987-1989.

 In 1986, Intel was selected, as a result of competitive bidding, to be the industrial partner for the integrated circuit implementation of Warp.
 The first iWarp system, a 12-node system, became operational in March 1990.
 After a number of stepping of the part, about 39 machines, consisting of ten or more C-Step iWarp chips running at 20 MHz, were produced and sold by Intel in 1992 and 1993 to universities, government agencies and industrial research laboratories.